Asfand5214/CodeAlpha_StockPrediction/README.md

-Certainly!
-Below is an example of a README file tailored for a Jupyter Notebook named `Stock_Prediction.ipynb`:

----

 # Stock Price Prediction with LSTM

 This Jupyter Notebook contains code for building and evaluating a Long Short-Term Memory (LSTM) model for stock price prediction using Python and TensorFlow/Keras.